ShanY-33/Anonymization-of-Dashcam-Recordings/android-demo/README.md

 ## Use Other Model
 If you want to use your own model, please do the following steps:
-* You can use your model to detect car and person.
-The .tflite model and label `labelmap1.txt` need to be located in `./Anonymization/app/src/main/assets/`.
-If you use COCO dataset label, then you don't need to change the label file.
+* The .tflite model and label `labelmap1.txt` need to be located in `./Anonymization/app/src/main/assets/`.
+If you use COCO dataset label, then you don't need to change the labelmap file.
 * According to the model structure, you need to make some minor changes in the code.
 More details are in the code comment.
     * ./Anonymization/app/src/main/java/com/example/anonymization/Imgprocess.java
         ```